Olayanju-1234/liftoff/README.md

 System Architecture

 The project uses an event-driven microservice architecture.
-All services are independent NestJS applications managed in a pnpm monorepo.
+All services are independent NestJS applications managed in an npm workspaces monorepo.

 The Workflow Saga